 HEIC to PDF - Convert PDF online

-1. Click "Choose Files" button to select multiple files on your computer.
-You can also click the dropdown button to choose online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.

 2. Choose target format.
-You can convert all kinds of documents and images to PDF file or convert PDF file to DOC, DOCX, XLS, XLSX, PPT, PPTX, XML, CSV, ODT, ODS, ODP, HTML, TXT, RTF, SWF, PNG, JPG, TIFF, BMP, PCX, PNM and PSD.
+You can convert all kinds of documents and images to PDF files or convert PDF files to DOC, DOCX, XLS, XLSX, PPT, PPTX, XML, CSV, ODT, ODS, ODP, HTML, TXT, RTF, SWF, PNG, JPG, TIFF, BMP, PCX, PNM and PSD.

-3. Click "Convert Now!" button to start batch conversion.
+3. Click the "Convert Now!" button to start batch conversion.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to online storage services such as Google Drive or Dropbox.
+Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.

 HEIC vs PDF:

 |application/pdf, application/x-pdf, application/x-bzpdf, application/x-gzpdf

 |Moving Picture Experts Group (MPEG)

 |As HEIC is a container format, it can contain still images and image sequences (where a file contains more than one single image) that are coded in different formats.
 Currently, these include HEVC and H.264/MPEG-4 AVC (and JPEG for thumbnail/secondary images), though other coding formats may be added in the future.
 The main filename extension is .heic (for HEVC codec).

-|Technical details||In Apple's implementation, for single images they have chosen the latter .heic filename extension (.heics for image sequence files) as the only one they will produce for photos, which indicates clearly that it went through HEVC encoding.||The PDF combines three technologies: A subset of the PostScript page description programming language, for generating the layout and graphics.
+|The PDF combines three technologies: A subset of the PostScript page description programming language, for generating the layout and graphics.
 A font-embedding/replacement system to allow fonts to travel with the documents.
 A structured storage system to bundle these elements and any associated content into a single file, with data compression where appropriate.